bitquery/graphql-docs/docs/Schema/Dogecoin/coinpath.md

 <meta property="twitter:description" content="Track flow of funds up to any depth on the Dogecoin blockchain.
 Trace DOGE movements with Coinpath for compliance and investigation." />
 </head>

-The `coinpath` field allows us to retrieve detailed information about money flow using coinpath technology from Dash.
+The `coinpath` field allows us to retrieve detailed information about money flow using coinpath technology from Dogecoin.

 <details>
 <summary>Filtering Options</summary>